What worked before doesn’t mean it will keep working today.

 Long-tail keywords are gaining in popularity because of voice search inquiries from the likes of siri and alexa.
 These days almost everyone has the virtual assistants on their devices.
 More than half of teenagers and roughly half of adults use Google’s ‘hey google’ voice search app every single day.

-Coupled with Google’s Hummingbird program that is designed to look at the overall meaning of a search inquiry (as opposed to just the typed words) marketeers now have to adjust their keyword strategy to work with these changes in algorithm filters and in voice search technology.
-So long-tail keyword that relate to voice search or conversational speech.
+Now Google’s Hummingbird program is designed to assess the overall meaning of a search inquiry as opposed to just the typed words.
+Marketeers now have to adjust their keyword strategy to work with these new algorithm filters that use voice search technology.
+This means long-tail keywords are used to rank with voice search or conversational speech.
 Long tail keywords will do a better job matching ‘verbal/spoken searcher inquiries’ understanding the intended meaning of an inquiry.
-In other words long-tail keywords should match with conversational style search words (from voice search).
+In other words long-tail keywords will help with conversational style search words (from voice search).
 For instance typed words compared with spoken words search:

 “Where is the closest Chinese restaurant?”

 “Hey google where can i eat Chinese food around here?”

 Finding a process or tool to help get you started with your keyword list

 There are hundreds of tools and services to help you create keywords we have listed 4 popular ones:

 Google’s algorithms update ‘Hummingbird’ is like a search engine within itself and is becoming more and more intuitive.
 It recognizes the intent of voice searches even when the words used are not exactly accurate due to conversational speech.
 It then identifies correctly the ‘meaning’ behind the search on the first inquiry attempt.
 The future of virtual Assistant Apps in all devices home or office is increasing day by day.
 So it won’t be long before people behave like scenes in Sc-fi movies talking to their devices who respond with accurate results.